japplis/Virtually/README.md

 ## Introduction
 ### Virtually is a library that contains classes to easily migrate code to be more virtual thread friendly.
 One of the goal is to do it with the less boilingplate code.

-For workable demo of the API go to src/test/com/japplis/virtually/demo
+For workable full demo code of the API go to [Demo directory](src/test/java/com/japplis/virtually/demo)

-At the moment, most of the methods requires `--enable-preview` JVM start-up parameter.
-Also note that this is early days for this library, so backward compatibility is not guaranteed.

-One of the problem is **pinning virtual threads** to carrier/platform thread.

 This library provides many tools to migrate to a more virtual thread friendly code:
 * Utility methods and annotations to replace the `synchronized` keyword
 * Utility methods to convert list elements in parallel using virtual threads
-* Replacement methods that don't pin the virtual thread
 * Classes to execute multiple tasks in virtual threads

-For full demo code go to [Demo directory](src/test/java/com/japplis/virtually/demo)
+Also note that this is early days for this library, so backward compatibility is not guaranteed.

 ## Synchronized
 Synchronized code is pinning the virtual thead to the platform/carrier thread, so it should be avoided around I/O operation and replace with ReentrantLock for example.